 Sitting down with Angel and enjoying the lemon crumble cake and coffee, Natalie pressed on with her interview.

-“How did you know that they were going to kill me?”

-“I have penetrated the Chicago Digital Consultants (CDC) mainframe computer and Internet router.
-My cyber intrusion is not password guessing or simple hacks like that.
-My exploits allow me to install software on their system that lets me see every file they have, every text conversation, every Internet packet, every application run, and so on.
-Dr. Lewis Morton is too arrogant to believe that anyone else could outwit him.

-Just about everything I see going on is entirely legal except for a few things.
-Their security department can look at any surveillance camera, anywhere in the city.
-This department also runs occasional external ops, like shaking down a business or rubbing out a competitor.
-I see their text messages.
-The text messages automatically erase themselves, but not before I intercept them and send them here.
-I saw them planning the attack on your life.”

-“Angel, my intuition is that Dr. Lewis Morton is doing a lot more than shaking down local businesses.
-I uncovered a building inspector, Boyd Creekmore, who died suddenly just before the CDC building was finished.
+“Angel, my intuition is that Dr. Lewis Morton is doing much more than writing software for clients.
+I uncovered a building inspector, Boyd Creekmore, who died suddenly just before the CCE building received its certificate of occupancy.
 The city cremated his body by mistake and did not perform an autopsy.”

 Angel wiggled a bit in her seat and flashed a sly smile.

-“I’ve noticed that the fifth through seventh floors of Chicago Digital Consultants go silent during most of the day.
-That is, I don’t see any of the employees on those floors running any applications on the building’s cloud computer.
+“I’ve noticed that the fifth through seventh floors of Chicago Cyber Engineering go silent most of the day.
+I don’t see any employees on those floors running applications on the building’s cloud computer.
 It’s as if they are working on another computer, either somewhere in the building or offsite.
 Maybe that is related to the building inspector’s demise.”

 Rising from the table, Angelplaced the plates and glasses in the dishwasher, and disappeared into the office.
 She came out later with a duffle bag.
 Handing a burner phone to Natalie, she explained: